furkanolkay/furkanolkay.github.io/content/blog/bloc-flutter-blog.md

 ---

 *Interested in more Flutter development content?
-Check out my other tutorials on [Flutter Stream Structure](/blog/stream_flutter-blog/) and [Flutter Drag & Drop](/blog/drag-drop-flutter-blog/).
-For more resources and tools, visit my [Resources](/resources/) page.*
+Check out my other tutorials on [Flutter Stream Structure](/blog/stream_flutter-blog/) and [Flutter Drag & Drop](/blog/drag-drop-flutter-blog/).*